Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Introduction

-In this paper, we address the motion of topological defects, a domain wall and a vortex, under a heat flow and spin current.
-What we refer to as a domain wall in a superconductor here is a topological defect in which the order parameter of the superconductivity varies along a single spatial direction (see Figure~\ref{figsystem}) with different signs on the boundaries~\cite{richard2016heat}.
+In this paper, we address the motion of topological defects, a domain wall and a vortex, under heat flow and spin current.
+What we call a domain wall in the present work is a boundary-condition-imposed one-dimensional configuration in which the superconducting order parameter varies along a single spatial direction and changes sign between the two boundaries~\cite{richard2016heat} (see Figure~\ref{figsystem}).
+We use this configuration as a simplified topological-defect prototype.
+A domain wall of this type is physically realized in the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state~\cite{ff,LO}, in which the order parameter undergoes periodic spatial modulations forming a sequential array of domain walls, as confirmed experimentally~\cite{mayaffre2014evidence}.
 The characteristic length scale of this variation is the coherence length, just as in the case of vortices.
 While vortices can form by applying a magnetic field exceeding the critical field, the existence of the domain wall is ensured by the boundary conditions imposed on the order parameter (see Eqs.~\eqref{bc of OP}).
-Although such a domain wall model is one of artificial toy models which may not directly be controlled in experiments, it yields a prototypical case study to resolve the controversy in vortex physics; Reference~\cite{stone1996}, where the dynamics of the Andreev bound states in vortex have been discussed, is a successful example using the domain walls as a concise case study to a vortex problem.
+A related use of such a simplified one-dimensional setting can be found in Ref.~\cite{stone1996}, where a domain wall problem was used as a concise case study for discussing the dynamics of Andreev bound states associated with vortices.

+In the present study, we use the DW model as a tractable conceptual prototype to study the basic mechanism of gradient-driven defect motion in the simplest setting before turning to the vortex problem.
+As shown below, the velocity expressions obtained for the DW and for the vortex have closely analogous structures under both temperature and spin-density gradients.
+This correspondence motivates the use of the DW analysis as a preliminary step, while the analysis for a single vortex in a magnetic field is subsequently carried out in Secs.~IV and V.

-In the following two paragraphs, we will provide an overview of the current understanding of the motion of vortices under a heat flow and spin current.
+In the following two paragraphs, we provide an overview of the current understanding of vortex motion under heat flow and spin current.
 Subsequently, we will present our aim in this paper more explicitly.